-What to do at the time of death
+What do I do at the time of death?

 Deaths from mesothelioma

-Doctors must report some deaths, including those from mesothelioma, to the coroner.
+Doctors must report some deaths, including mesothelioma, to the coroner.

 In England and Wales, the coroner will decide whether a post mortem or inquest is needed and sign the death certificate.
 Procedures in Scotland and Northern Ireland are different.
-For more information, call the BLF Helpline on 03000 030 555 or read our mesothelioma end of life information.
+For more information, call our helpline on 03000 030 555.

-Arranging a funeral, either for yourself or a loved one, may be upsetting, but some people find it plays an important role in adjusting to the end of life.
-Some of us have already had thoughts about how we want our funeral to be.
+Arranging a funeral, either for yourself or a loved one, may be upsetting, but some people find it plays an important role in adjusting to the end of life and finding closure.
+Maybe you have already had thoughts about how you want your funeral to be.
 If so, don’t be afraid to write them down or let someone know what is important to you.

-If you are arranging the funeral, it’s important to think about what kind of funeral you want.
-The range of options includes religious and non-religious ceremonies.
-The funeral director will guide you through the practical and legal arrangements.
+There are many options that include both religious and non-religious ceremonies.
+The funeral director can guide you through the practical and legal arrangements.

 Life after the death of a loved one

-It is normal to have a variety of emotions after the death of a loved one.
+It is normal to have many emotions after the death of a loved one.
 There is no timetable for what you should feel or when.
-Some people have strong emotions immediately after the death of someone close to them, but many people do not experience these emotions until much later on.
-Some people feel grief and loss before their loved one dies.
+You may have strong emotions immediately after they die, or you may not experience these emotions until much later on.
+Or you could feel grief and loss before your loved one dies.

 You may want to share your feelings with family and friends but, equally, you may not feel comfortable doing this.
-You may find it easy to talk to a particular person – don’t be afraid to let them know how you feel.
+Maybe you find it easy to talk to one particular person – don’t be afraid to let them know how you feel.

-Some teams might be able to offer you bereavement support after the death of your loved one.
+Your health care team might be able to offer you bereavement support after a loved one’s death.
 Talk to your doctor and nurse about what services and information are available locally.
 If you sense that how you are feeling is not right or you are not coping, don’t be afraid to talk to your GP.
-It is common for people to need a little bit more support.
+People often need a little bit more support.

 It’s important to think life, not death